colalb1/Parallel-QR-Decomposition/README.md

 This project served as a hands-on exploration of parallel QR decomposition using OpenMP, blending high-performance computing with numerical linear algebra.

 While the concepts are not novel, implementing them deepened my understanding of parallelization and provided a practical refresh on QR decomposition.
 The algorithms showcased here accelerate least-squares regression and eigenvalue computations, making large-scale data analysis more efficient.
-This lays the groundwork for a more advanced project I will begin soon relating to Asian options.

 ## Side Note

 I used the [Intel VTune](https://www.intel.com/content/www/us/en/developer/tools/oneapi/vtune-profiler.html) flame graph for performance analysis and stack trace inspection.

-I burnt out writing the documentation and realized I want to spend more time writing code instead of these words that people won't read.
-For this reason, I will likely start contributing to some kind of relevant open-source project related to numerical/parallel computing moving forward because writing documentation is time-intensive and (usually) not very exciting.
+I burnt out while writing the documentation and realized I want to spend more time writing code instead of words that people (likely) won't read.
+For this reason, I will start contributing to some kind of relevant open-source project related to numerical/parallel computing moving forward (after the OTHER project ;)), because writing documentation is time-intensive and (usually) not thrilling.
+Do NOT mistake this for disinterest in the mathematical concepts or in communicating my ideas.
+Building "the thing" is more fun than explaining "the thing," and these projects are extracurricular for me, so I'm going to lean toward the "fun" aspect.

 I also want to spend more time watching "The Walking Dead" after work.
 I watched through [season 7](https://en.wikipedia.org/wiki/The_Walking_Dead_season_7) a few years ago but never saw the whole show.
 I also want to watch the spinoffs.
-Realistically, I'll start another project while watching it because I want to learn more things, advance my career, and all that other stuff, but I thought I would let you know where I'm at.
+Realistically, I'll start another project while watching it because I want to learn more things and advance my career, but I thought I would let you know where I'm at.

+A colleague (and close friend) (of whose advice I take more often than many others) exclaimed that I'm unsatisfied with some of my work because it is a compulsion to work on it for me, and that I should relax more to "produce excellence when it counts."
+I don't really consider my work "excellent" (although it is what I strive for), but I will be taking his advice and watching more "Walking Dead" in the near future.